unjs/unpdf/README.md

 # unpdf

 A collection of utilities for PDF extraction and rendering.
-Designed specifically for serverless environments, Deno and Bun.
-It also works in Node.js and the browser. `unpdf` is particularly useful for serverless AI applications, especially for summarizing PDF documents in efficient document analysis workflows in edge environments.
+Designed specifically for serverless environments, but it also works in Node.js, Deno, Bun and the browser. `unpdf` is particularly useful for serverless AI applications, especially for summarizing PDF documents in document analysis workflows.

-This library ships with a serverless build/redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) specifically optimized for serverless environments.
-Some string replacements and inlining the PDF.js worker allow the browser code to become platform agnostic.
-See [`pdfjs.rollup.config.ts`](./pdfjs.rollup.config.ts) for all the details.
+This library ships with a serverless build/redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) that is optimized for edge environments.
+Some string replacements, global mocks and inlining the PDF.js worker allow the browser code to become platform agnostic.
+See [`pdfjs.rollup.config.ts`](./pdfjs.rollup.config.ts) for the details.

 This library is also intended as a modern alternative to the unmaintained but still popular [`pdf-parse`](https://www.npmjs.com/package/pdf-parse).